 Once you've ordered your Tesla, you'll be full of expectation ahead of its delivery.
 The wait can feel like a lifetime, but it can also be filled with anxious moments due to the way Tesla do things.
 This guide breaks it down into the key facts to help you prepare for what is to come and provides a useful check-list for use on collection.

-You should have a Tesla account and within there see your order.
-This updates periodically to keep you informed of where your car is in the manufacturing process and sets some expectation of delivery date.
-It is also the place to find contract documentation and upload necessary documents that Tesla needs.
+You should have a Tesla account already as part of the ordering process.
+Within there you will see your order.
+This updates periodically to keep you informed of where your car is in the odering process and sets some expectation of delivery date.
+It is also the place to find contract documentation and upload the necessary documents that Tesla needs.

 Typical emails when ordering a new car include the following although this will vary depending on how quickly your car arrives and whether you have opted for a trade in or finance :